This is the multi-page printable view of this section. Click here to print.

 enabled: true

-2. Run kubectl get svc -n llmaz-system to list out the services, the output looks like:
+1. Run kubectl get svc -n llmaz-system to list out the services, the output looks like below, the LoadBalancer service name will be used later.

 envoy-default-default-envoy-ai-gateway-dbec795a LoadBalancer 10.96.145.150 <pending> 80:30548/TCP 132m